WelldoneEsu/forum-api/README.md

 - forum-api

 - ## 📖 Description
-This module is part of the `forum-api` project and handles all operations related to discussion threads.
-Users can create, view, and delete threads.
-Admins have special privileges to remove any thread.
-Each thread supports nested comments for a fully interactive forum experience.
+This module manages **comments and nested replies** on discussion threads.
+Users can:
+- Comment on a thread.
+- Reply to existing comments (supports infinite nesting).
+- All actions require authentication via JWT.

 ---

 ## ✨ Features

-- ✅ Create new discussion threads
-- ✅ View all threads with user info
+- ✅ Add comments to threads
-- ✅ View single thread with deeply nested comments
+- ✅ Reply to other comments (nested comments)
+- ✅ JWT-protected routes
-- ✅ Delete threads (admin-only)
+- ✅ Linked to users and threads via Mongoose references
-- 🔒 JWT-based route protection for secure access
+- 🧠 Efficient schema supporting recursive replies

 ## Installation